 The on-road ride comfort is very good and there's an updated infotainment system, with Apple CarPlay and Android Auto connectivity included across the range.
 A seven-inch touchscreen is standard, while the top-spec HRV EX-L model boasts a larger nine-inch version.

 Trim levels start with the LX, which is well equipped as standard, with 17-inch alloy wheels, LED headlights and a roofline spoiler, as well as a multi-angle rearview camera, push-button start, and a lane-keeping assist system.
-It then moves through the HR-V Sport, which has a different grille, gloss black wheels, heated front seats, and a blind-spot monitoring system, and the top-spec EX-L, which has parking sensors, heated powered side mirror, a larger touchscreen, a one-touch power moonroof, and wireless phone charging.
+It then moves through the HR-V Sport, which has a different grille, gloss black wheels, heated front seats, and a blind-spot monitoring system, and the top-spec EX-L, which has parking sensors, heated powered side mirrors, a larger touchscreen, a one-touch power moonroof, and wireless phone charging.

 Being pretty new there's not much long-term reliability data on the latest Honda HR-V, but Honda has an excellent track record in this department, and we'd be surprised if that changes.
 As always, check for any recalls or software updates to make sure a used purchase has the latest features.